 Here are the main cases which might lead to getting your messages and Broadcasts blocked:

 1. Admin used Non-Promotional Broadcast to send Promotional content.
 In Broadcasts, we have Non-Promotional Broadcasts and Promotional Broadcasts.
-In non-promotional broadcasts, you can send messages to all of your subscribers, but it must not contain any Promotional Materials, such as advertisements, buy buttons, or links, and must also comply with the non-promotional tag that you set in the Content-Type field.
+In non-promotional broadcasts, you can send messages to all of your Facebook contacts, but it must not contain any Promotional Materials, such as advertisements, buy buttons, or links, and must also comply with the non-promotional tag that you set in the Content-Type field.

-To promote or sell something, Admin needs to use Promotional Broadcasts — they can be sent only to Subscribers who interacted with the page in the last 24 hours in any way (sent a message or clicked a button).
+To promote or sell something, Admin needs to use Promotional Broadcasts — they can be sent only to contacts who interacted with the page in the last 24 hours in any way (sent a message or clicked a button).
 After 24 hours, you can only send them the support-related question through the Live Chat within 7 days after the engagement (such messages will automatically be tagged with the "HUMAN_AGENT" tag or engaging materials with the Non-Promotional Broadcast used with a proper tag.
 This is called a 24 hour window - you can learn more about it here.

 1a.
 Admin sent any links with the Non-Promotional broadcast (any links are treated by Facebook as Promotional content by default) or added links that weren't whitelisted in the Authorized Websites list in ManyChat 'Settings' => 'Growth Tools' tab in the Flow.
 We recommend adding all the links you use in all your Flows and Broadcasts to that list.